-This document provides detailed information, with various examples, on the UNIX system Transport Interface.
-This guide is intended for programmers who require the services defined by this interface.
-Working knowledge of UNIX system programming and data communication concepts is assumed.
+This chapter provides detailed information, with various examples, on the SYSTEM V/68 Transport Interface.
+It is intended for programmers who require the services defined by this interface.
+Working knowledge of SYSTEM V/68 programming and data communication concepts is assumed.
 In particular, working knowledge of the Reference Model of Open Systems Interconnection (OSI) is required.